-Thai Peanut Satay Sauce Recipe
+Thai Peanut Satay Sauce

 5 from 1 vote

 I know that it has been years now since we moved to Maryland from New Jersey, but I still miss my favorite Thai restaurant.
-It was a small place just down the street from us.
-We liked to go there because it was often empty, so we would get treated like royalty.
-But the takeout business was fast and furious with people constantly in and out picking up their orders.
+It was a small place just down the street from us, and it was so good that I have not found another place like it.

 • Peanut butter – it is best to use natural peanut butter that has just peanuts and maybe salt as ingredients.
 I use the Kirkland brand from Costco.

 • Coconut oil – if your coconut oil is solid, it will melt in the blender.
-A neutral oil like avocado oil or vegetable oil can also be used.
+A neutral oil, like avocado oil or vegetable oil, can also be used.

 • Rice vinegar – be sure to use unseasoned rice vinegar, especially if you are gluten free.